waynewu6250/CaBERT-SLU/README.md

 # Context-Aware Hierarchical BERT Fushion Network for multiple dialog act detection (CaBERT-SLU)

-* This repository provides the code for training and infering CaBERT-SLU framework with datasets MDC and SGD.
+* This repository provides the code for training and inferring CaBERT-SLU framework with datasets MDC and SGD.
 * Pytorch implementation of CaBERT-SLU and other baseline models.
+* State-of-the-art results for joint multi dialog act and slot predictions in SLU.
 * The paper is available and will be presented at [Interspeech 2021](https://www.interspeech2021.org/).

 ---